Peter Moshay on achieving the 'ultimate vocal'.

 Headphone & monitor mixes are the MOST important part for any performance.
 If your singer or artist isn't inspired by what they hear, their performance won't be inspiring.
 I do not take getting a headphone mix lightly.
 I get it right so the artist tells me it's the best they've ever heard.

 If you're the engineer in a session, ask yourself this "What would I want to hear?"
-I've seen engineers rush thru the headphone mix process thinking, "just make it happen and get working", this is a terrible shame.
+I've seen engineers rush through the headphone mix process thinking, "just make it happen and get working", this is a terrible shame.
 Get the effects & vocal tone perfect for the singer.
 Inspire them!
 Take your time to get it so it makes them motivated to deliver their best possible performance, that's what you'd want if you were singing.

 Which Sonnox plug-ins do you rely on to get your vocals to punch through a mix?

 I use the Oxford Reverb, Dynamics, EQ and SuprEsser.
-Also I find that using the Oxford Inflator will give me the 'full-bore' sound that's often needed for modern dense productions.
+Also, I find that using the Oxford Inflator will give me the 'full-bore' sound that's often needed for modern dense productions.

 Since DAWS now have so much power & delay/latency compensation, I can have many inserts on my vocals without trouble.
 A good technique I use is to just split the vocals onto individual tracks and process them differently for each part of the song.